FBI investigates possible 'attempted assassination' of Trump – DW – 09/16/2024

 The suspect is said to have fled in an SUV and was later detained in nearby Martin County by local law enforcement.

-"We have somebody in custody right now that is a potential suspect," Palm Beach County Sheriff Ric Bradshaw told a press conference.
+"We have somebody in custody right now that is a potential suspect," Palm Beach County Sheriff Ric Bradshaw said.

-Bradshaw said the suspect was hiding in the bushes, situated about 400 to 500 yards (356 to 457 meters) away from Trump, while he played golf on a nearby hole.
+Bradshaw said the suspect was hiding in the bushes, situated about 400 to 500 yards (356 to 457 meters) away from Trump, while the former president played golf on a nearby hole.

-Secret Service agents, who protect US presidents and presidential candidates and other dignitaries in the States, had been scouting ahead of the former president on a security sweep when they engaged the suspect.
+Secret Service agents, who protect US presidents and presidential candidates and other dignitaries in the States, had been scouting ahead of Trump on a security sweep when they engaged the suspect.

 Police in Palm Beach found an AK-47 assault rifle with a telescopic sight and a GoPro camera in the bushes at the scene, Bradshaw said.